CumpsD/home-assistant-leo-ntp/README.md

 ## Troubleshooting

 1. You can enable logging for this integration specifically and share your logs, so I can have a deep dive investigation.
-To enable logging, update your `configuration.yaml` like this, we can get more information in Configuration -> Logs page
+To enable logging, update your `configuration.yaml` like this, so we can get more information in the `Configuration` -> `Logs` page.

 ```
 logger: